LewisCM14/allotment_design/docs/server_side.md

         **Day Repository**

-        - To encapsulate the Day tables
+        - To encapsulate the Day table.

         **Week Repository**

+        - To encapsulate the Week table.

+        **Month Repository**

-        - To encapsulate the Week & Month tables`
+        - To encapsulate the Month table.

 ---